daily-co/daily-python/docs/src/usage.rst

 The audio format is 16-bit linear PCM.

+See :func:`daily.CustomAudioDevice.read_samples` for more details.

 Sending audio to a meeting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we have seen in the previous section audio is a bit particular.
+As we have seen in the previous section, audio is a bit particular.
 In the case
 of sending, think of a custom audio device as a system microphone.

-To send audio to a meeting we also need to create a
+To send audio into a meeting we also need to create a
-:class:`daily.CustomAudioDevice` and therefore initialize the SDK as before:
+:class:`daily.CustomAudioDevice` and initialize the SDK as before:

 .. code-block:: python